bhoriuchi/go-dns/README.md

 # go-dns
-go package for working with dn
+go package for working with dns